Tubbz-alt/lc2-hdf5-110/README.md

 /vlen/00000/blobstart
 /vlen/00000/blobcount
 /vlen/00000/fiducials
-/vlen/00000/nano
+/vlen/00000/milli
 ...
 /detector/00000/data
 ...
 ```
 We will write many small groups, and each will have three datases.
-fiducials will just be a counter, and nano will track nanoseconds since program start.
+fiducials will just be a counter, and milli will track milliseconds since program start.
-nano is just for profiling, not merging, fiducials is for merging.
+milli is just for profiling, not merging, fiducials is for merging.